TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 4/Galatians 4.2.md

 ---

-but is under guardians and stewards until the day appointed of the father.
+but is under guardians and stewards until the day appointed by the father.